 You can visit the Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST or Quebec labour standards and workplace health and safety board) for more complete list.

-Other workers in Quebec, including senior managers and unionized employees, benefit from the protection against psychological harassment in the ALS.
+Other workers in Quebec, including people working remotely, senior managers and unionized employees, benefit from the protection against psychological harassment in the ALS.